lsieck519/Sieck-Portfolio/README.md

 This portfolio is a deployed website that includes the following:

--My name (Laura Sieck)
+- My name (Laura Sieck)

--A recent photo of myself
+- A recent photo of myself

--A functioning navigation bar
+- A functioning navigation bar

+- An "About me" section

--A section to display samples of my work
+- A section to display samples of my work

--An "About me" section
+- A section listing my contact information

--A responsive layout
+- A responsive layout

 ## Preview